GluuFederation/erasmus/docs/final_report/09_Conclusion.md

 We propose five sets of activities: 1) Governance; 2) Technical development; 3) Pilot & User Testing; 4) Marketing & education; 5) Community outreach and stakeholder engagement

 ## Governance for ERASMUS.

-The most significant hurdle is not technical, it’s organizational.
-How to get a diverse network of autonomous organizations to keep the identity information and skills of their people up-to-date and available.
-And subsequently, how to enable these organizations to share this information in a standard manner that can be communicated to a person in the field who deciding whether to allow entry or assign a task to a person who has responded to an emergency.

-Strategy is to form a pilot federation, we build on NIEF or we invite RFP.
+Strategy is to form a pilot federation, e.g. by building or partnering with an existing NIEF or through an RFP process.
 A federation offers a coherent and transparent solution.
 Challenge is creating the governance for ERASMUS.
 ERASMUS requires a governance structure that would be representative, sustainable, market responsive.
 Governance - would set policies and provide central services to support Trustmark binding to OIDC endpoints in accordance with the spec's trust model.

 Loose Federation The pilot would propose the deployment of a lightweight Federation Operator infrastructure that would support signing of Badges, skills, authorizations, and trustmarks asserted by jurisdictions.
 The pilot would use OAuth2 profiles to secure connections between the mobile device, the jurisdiction services and the Federation Operator.